 BizTalk DevOps: Monitor your BizTalk environment using PowerShell –Monitoring Ports (Stopped/disabled/unelisted) with Auto-Healing capabilities

-In the sequence of my last post, welcome back, once again, to this serial of articles about Monitor your BizTalk environment using PowerShell.
+In the sequence of my last post, welcome back, once again, to this series of articles about monitoring As a follow‑up to my previous post, welcome back to this series on monitoring BizTalk environments using PowerShell.

-Today we will talk about a topic that was also previously covered by Jeroen, ” Monitor your BizTalk environment using PowerShell – Port monitoring”, but this time, I will also add Auto Healing functionalities to the script.
+In this article, I revisit a topic previously covered by Jeroen, Monitor your BizTalk environment using PowerShell – Port monitoring.
+This time, however, I extend the script by adding auto‑healing capabilities.

 So how can PowerShell help us?

-With this script, you can be able to monitor your BizTalk environment for disabled receive locations and stopped or unenlisted send ports, and automatically resume then according to certain conditions, using PowerShell.
+With this script, you can monitor your BizTalk environment for disabled receive locations and stopped or unenlisted send ports, and automatically resume them according to certain conditions, using PowerShell.

 A mail notification will be sent only if this scripts find any receive location or send port in a non-conform situation.